galderz/escalante/quickstart/modelhtml5-lift/README.md

 What is it?
 -----------

-This example demonstrates the use of *Lift* Scala web framework and in ScalaBox using the latest Scala version available.
+This example demonstrates the use of *Lift* ORM model which interacts with JBoss' example datasource.
+This quickstart uses an older Scala version (2.8) on purpouse to demonstrate that multiple versions of Scala are supported.

 System requirements
 -------------------